rmac-silva/DnDYonder/readme.md

 ## Bug Testing
 - Form validate everything, try and create empty items, classes, duplicate entries, SUBCLASSES.

+## Improve WikiDot fetching
+- Add a loading spinner when fetching items from WikiDot.
+- Add a fetch for classes.

+# RELEASE v 1.0
+- Host on private server, get a domain name etc...

 ## Features to add - Post Release
+- Possibility to export as JSON for backup purposes.
 - Visual overhaul of the class and race feature hovering menu when creating a new character.
 - Button to go to WIKI
 - Sorting / Filtering class/race features.